scalamolecule/molecule-web/content/home/front.md

 Molecule is a Scala meta-DSL that translates "molecules" of your domain attributes to Datalog queries for [Datomic](http://www.datomic.com) - the database of immutable facts.

-Given a simple schema of your domain namespaces and their attributes, Molecule generates boilerplate code so that you can compose query molecules in endless combinations.

 ### How does it work?